 The parkour lot were way more tuned into the world of social media (and the money it could bring) than any of us were and their paranoia-free culture worked with it a whole lot better.
 They hadn’t just been put through the wringer by the transport police, had never had a chat with the men from MI5 and weren’t really interested in critical urban infrastructure or anything that could get them into any actual trouble anyway.
 All they wanted was the same thing the public (and by extension, the advertising agencies) did, images of pretty young things doing dangerous stuff on familiar backdrops, and by the summer of that year, we had Dangle McKingsface doing his Russian inspired party trick on crane in Southampton.

 James Kingston didn’t really have a message.
 He wasn’t banging on about his love for structural engineering, public/private spaces or the history of the tube.
 He just wanted to nearly kill himself on camera.
 He was a mum-friendly, clean-cut jack-the-lad, and most importantly, he was a lot less Russian than all those kids everyone had seen on the internet.
-Gone were the turd-covered waders, the sacks of complicated-looking mountaineering gear and shitty abandoned buildings, and in came the trainers and tracksuit bottoms.
+Gone were the turd-covered waders, the sacks of complicated-looking mountaineering gear and shitty abandoned buildings, and in came the trainers, beaming unmasked faces and tracksuit bottoms.
 This new ‘condensed and simplified’ urban exploration was one the media and the public could understand…

 “and therefore”, the advertisers rejoiced in unison, “We can finally make some fucking money out of this thing!”